ibm-cloud-docs/assistant/intents.md

 ***Intents*** are purposes or goals that are expressed in a customer's input, such as answering a question or processing a bill payment.
 By recognizing the intent expressed in a customer's input, the {{site.data.keyword.conversationshort}} service can choose the correct dialog flow for responding to it.
 {: shortdesc}

+To learn more about creating intents, watch the following 2 1/2-minute video.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with intents" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/OPdOCUPGMIQ" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with intents" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/nGoFi0MB94Y" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

 ## Intent creation overview
 {: #intents-described}